 Apart from the above, IEG also conducts other evaluative studies such as (systematic) reviews.

-IEG is in the process of launching a new series of publications on evaluation methods, called the IEG Evaluation Methods Series.
+IEG has launched a new series of publications on evaluation methods, called the IEG Evaluation Methods Series.
 As a first product of this initiative, we are pleased to announce the publication of “Evaluation of International Development Interventions: An Overview of Approaches and Methods”, a guidebook for evaluators and other evaluation stakeholders.

 This guidebook provides an introductory overview of a range of methods that have been selected for their actual and potential use in the field of international development evaluation.
 For each method, a detailed guidance note presents the method’s main features and procedural steps, key advantages and disadvantages, as well as its applicability.
 Each guidance note includes references for relevant background readings (basic and advanced) as well as references to other additional resources of interest.
 The choice of approaches and methods and the associated guidance are by no means definitive and IEG plans to periodically update the guide as evaluation practices evolve.